What are YouTube and video sharing sites?

 Any skill, reputation, experience, or record stated on the video should also be objectively verifiable.
 To comply with all the requirements, lawyers should review the Handbook on Lawyer Advertising and Solicitation on the Florida Bar website for further information.

-Are there any rules about whom to send the videos?
+Are there any Florida Bar Rules about sending YouTube videos?

 Sharing a link to the video is a feature of most video-sharing sites.
-And lawyers should be aware that links are it’s also subject to the lawyer advertising rules.
+And lawyers should be aware that sending links to your videos is also subject to the lawyer advertising rules.

 Are these rules applied to any kind of content posted in video sharing platforms?

-Videos posted only on video sharing sites are considered by the Supreme Court of Appeal (SCA) as information requested by a prospective client and there’s no need to file fill with The Florida Bar for review.
-Rule 4-7.20(e).
+Videos posted only on video sharing sites are considered to be information requested by a prospective client and there is no need to file with The Florida Bar for review (Rule 4-7.20(e)).

-That doesn’t apply to advertisements posted on these sites, which is subject not only to the requirements of Rules 4-7.11 through 4- 7.18 and 4-7.21 but also must be filed for review unless the content of the advertisement is limited to the safe harbor information listed in Rule 4-7.16.
-See Rules 4-7.19 and 4-7.20(a).
+This doesn’t apply to paid advertisements posted on these sites, which is subject not only to the requirements of Rules 4-7.11 through 4- 7.18 and 4-7.21 but also must be filed for review unless the content of the advertisement is limited to the safe harbor information listed in Rule 4-7.16.
+You can review the text: Rules 4-7.19 and 4-7.20(a).

 Adapting to the world’s changes are highly desirable, but ethics and good practices should be present in lawyers’ lives everywhere.
-It takes time to build a strategy that is in compliance with according to all the regulations, but it’s an effort that pays off when you have a system that is working and making more people be aware of what you can do for them.
+It takes time to build a strategy that is in compliance with all the Florida Bar Rules for YouTube and other regulations, but it’s an effort that pays off when you have a system that is working and making more people be aware of what you can do for them.